saadzaki7/NASDAQ-SIMULATOR/cpp_parser/README.md

 # NASDAQ ITCH 5.0 Parser

 This is a parser for the NASDAQ ITCH 5.0 protocol, which is used for market data feeds.
 The parser processes raw ITCH 5.0 binary files and outputs the data in JSON format.
+Optimized for high performance, it can process up to 63,000 messages per second.

 ## Architecture